LukeShortCloud/rootpages/src/virtualization/kubernetes_development.rst

                -  **kind** (string)
                -  **name** (string)

+            -  service (map)

+               -  name (string) = The name of the Service object to use as a backend.
-            -  serviceName (string)
+               -  port (map)

-            -  servicePort (string)
+                  -  number (integer)

          -  path (string) = The HTTP path to use.
 Pathes must begin with ``/``.
-         -  pathType (string) = How to find a match for the path.
+         -  **pathType** (string) = How to find a match for the path.
 Default is ImplementationSpecific.
+This field is required if the Ingress Controller does not have a default.

             -  Exact = Match the exact path.
             -  Prefix = Split the path by the ``/`` character and find a matching path from that ordered list.